Get insider access

 5.83 dB

-The Sony ULT WEAR Wireless have alright bass accuracy.
-Their bass response is boosted across the entire range, so basslines and kicks are emphasized in your mix.
+The Sony ULT WEAR Wireless have alright bass profile target compliance.
+Their bass response supplies exaggerated low-end, so basslines and kicks are emphasized in your mix.
 On songs like 'I Used to Love Him' (feat.
-Mary J. Blige), the bassline and lower frequencies of the breakbeat sound visceral but lean towards being boomy, which detracts from individual note definition.
+Mary J. Blige), the bassline and lower frequencies of the breakbeat sound visceral and punchy but lean towards being boomy and bloated, which detracts from individual note definition.
+If you want to feel the bass, these deliver.

 8.7